Android Dreams: AI Film Fest Amsterdam #2

 Guided by a student facilitator and introduced by university professor, each session blends hands-on making with thoughtful reflection by turning fabric into a medium for memory.

-The workshop is paired with a queer film screening where you can weave while watching a queer film screening.
+The workshop is paired with a film screening where you can weave while watching a queer film screening.

 Fabric and safety pins will be provided.